-A media kit, or media pack, is a little like a curriculum vitae for your blog.
-It’s a chance for you to sell your blog and yourself, and to offer your details and stats to the various agencies and companies who may contact you, or for you to send out.
+A media kit (or media pack or press kit) is a little like a curriculum vitae for your blog, social channels or business.
+It’s a chance for you to sell your work and yourself, and to offer your details and stats to the various agencies and companies.
+It’s good to have it ready to send out to anyone who approaches you wanting to find out more and potentially work with you, and to send out to people or businesses you want to work with.

-First up you need to prepare your document in a text editing programme such as Word, and then when you are completely happy with it, save it as a PDF file so that it cannot be accidentally changed.
-There are websites that you can use to convert documents to PDF or if you have Word 2007 or later it is one of the “save as” options.
+You can create your media kit in a text editing programme such as Word, and when you are completely happy with it, save it as a PDF file so that it cannot be accidentally changed.

-What should you include in a media pack?
+What should you include in a media kit or media pack?

 1. Introduce yourself

 Firstly you need to introduce yourself and your blog.
-Give a little bit of history: how long have you been blogging, what you blog about, who reads your blog.
-If you have an “about me” page on your blog you could use the information from there, or use this as an opportunity to create an “about me” page.
+Give a bit of history: how long have you been blogging, what you blog about, who reads your content.
+If you have an ‘about me’ area on your site, you could use the information from there, or use this as an opportunity to create an ‘about me’ page.

 2. Give stats

 Then come the statistics, which are a bit like your qualifications on your CV.
-There are so many blogging directories and rankings now you could go on forever, but here are the main ones you should include:
+There are so many blogging, influencer and business directories and rankings now you could go on forever, but here are the main ones for bloggers.

 - Number of pageviews per month (use Google Analytics or a similar stats analyser)